Arena-Rosnav/.github/docs/packages/pedsim_waypoint_plugin/pedsim_waypoint_plugin.md

 ![architecture](./architecture.png "Architecture")

+_note_: this is purely prescriptive for the feedback loop, any other communication between plugins/simulators can be implemented using additional rostopics

 ### Data Flow

 In order to allow sophisticated calculations (equal-or-better philosophy against pedsim), the basic `simulated_agents` data is complemented by additional pre-calculation data and packaged into a `WaypointPluginDataframe` message (defined at `pedsim_ros/pedsim_msgs/msg/WaypointPluginDataframe.msg`).